-Thomas College was established in 1894 in Waterville, and is accredited by the New England Association of Schools and Colleges.
+Thomas College was established in 1894 in Waterville and is accredited by the New England Association of Schools and Colleges.
 The school offers a number of MBA programs and completion options that are built on Thomas’ focus on personal attention, practical learning, relevant experiences, and lasting value.
 Thomas’ General MBA program can be taken in a part-time or full-time accelerated format.
 The accelerated option is cohort-based and enables students to graduate in less than one year.
-It begins in August or January, and is open to all students in various academic backgrounds.
+It begins in August or January and is open to all students in various academic backgrounds.
 Concentrations include General and Accounting.

 - Healthcare Management MBA – This program is designed to prepare students for roles in health administration, health entrepreneurship, and administrative roles.
-Students graduate from the program with the ability to apply strategic planning and decision-making to healthcare organizations, identify and apply theories, and more.
+Students graduate from the program to apply strategic planning and decision-making to healthcare organizations, identify and apply theories, and more.
 The program is 39 credit in length, which includes 18 credits of required courses and the remainder electives.

 - Project Management MBA – This program is 36 credits in length and provides its graduates with the ability to oversee leadership roles within organizations.
 It consists of 18 core credits and 18 project management specific credits.
-Students graduate from the program with the ability to communicate and negotiate, lead and manage, and apply project management principles to the workplace.
+Students graduate from the program to communicate and negotiate, lead and manage, and apply project management principles to the workplace.